connorstratton/connorstratton.github.io/Python/README.md

 ###### Year: 2023
 ###### Work Project

 Program simulatng a slot machine with 5 slots.
 Uses lists to check how many matches occur for a given roll, and gives or deducts points accordingly.

+##### Download and open file to run

 -----------------------